atuttle/Taffy/ReadMe.md

 **What does that mean?**

 It means you can use Taffy pretty much any way you like.
 You can fork it.
 You can include it in a proprietary product, sell it, and not give us a dime.
-(Legal, if a bit rude.)
 Pretty much the only thing you can't do is hold us accountable if anything goes wrong.

 [1]:https://groups.google.com/forum/#!forum/taffy-users
 [2]:http://fusiongrokker.com/post/how-you-can-contribute-to-taffy-documentation